ayonymus/gits/Readme.md

 # gits

-A collection of scripts to simplify some of everyday tasks while working with `git` in a collaborative environment, possibly working with some form of git flow.
+A collection of scripts to simplify some of everyday tasks while working with `git` in a collaborative environment.

 ## Usage
 Make sure you have `python 3` and `gitpython` installed.